circlefin/perimeter-protocol/docs/index.md

 function previewMint(uint256 shares) public view returns (uint256 assets)
 ```

-_Allows users to simulate the effects of their mint at the current block.
+_Allows users to simulate the effects of their mint at the current block._
-Rounds UP per EIP4626, to determine the number of assets to be provided for shares._

 ### mint